witchshin/shift_cal/README.md

 - No data collected
 - No data sent to external servers
 - No third-party sharing
-- Notification permission is used only for timer alerts

 최종 수정일 / Last updated: 2026.
 06. 13.